webpack/webpack.js.org/content/plugins/environment-plugin.md

 })
 ```

-T> Warning is gived if the value is undefined.
+T> Warning is given if the value is undefined.
 This can be suppressed with a default value or a value of `null`.

 ## Example